-The HTML Web Engine generally works with any modern web browser that supports the following technologies:
+No special installation is required for the HTML Web Client.
+It generally works with any web browser that supports the following technologies:

-- ► HTML5,
+- ► HTML5

-- SVG and
+- ▶ HTML5 Canvas

-- ► Javascript (ECMAScript 5.1)
+- JavaScript (ECMAScript 5.1)

-The HTML5 content is processed in the web browser regardless of the operating system.
+HTML5 content is processed in the web browser regardless of the operating system.
 Use of a current version of one of the following web browsers is recommended:

-- ▶ Windows Internet Explorer 11
+- ▶ Windows Internet Explorer from version 11

-- Microsoft Edge
+- ▶ Microsoft Edge

-- ▶ Mozilla Firefox
+- Mozilla Firefox

 - Apple Safari

 - ▶ Google Chrome

-Note: Javascript must be activated in the browser in order for it to be executed.
+Note: JavaScript must be activated in the web browser.